nipy/nipype/doc/users/config_file.rst

     to only those that need to be rerun. (possible values: ``true`` and ``false``; default value: ``false``)

+*job_finished_timeout*
+    When batch jobs are submitted they could be killed externally.
+Nipype checks to see if a results file exists.
+This timeout determines how long this check is done after a job finish is detected. (float; default value: 20)

 *remove_node_directories (EXPERIMENTAL)*
 	Removes directories whose outputs have already been used up.
 Doesn't work with IdentiInterface or any node that patches